Rome: Back-Street Riches

-Francesca: We’ve always lived so very close together here sharing space is really not a problem.
-We don’t even have the word for privacy in Italian.
-We use the English word instead, we simply roll the r so we say prrrivacy.
+Francesca: Well, we've always lived so very close together here — sharing space is really not a problem.
+We don't even have the word for "privacy" in Italian.
+We use the English word instead; we simply roll the R so we say "prrrivacy."

 Rick: Prrrivacy.
 I know one more Italian word now.

-Rick: So, why are some of the oldest churches in Rome on this side of the river?
+Rick: So, why are so many of the oldest churches in Rome on this side of the river?

-Francesca: Because they say it was the neighborhood of foreigners, often Christian, who brought their faith with them.
-So the whole period of the persecutions they could not build churches.
-So, naturally they celebrated in the homes of wealthy converts who offered their homes for mass.
+Francesca: Because Trastevere was the neighborhood of foreigners, often Christian, who brought their faith with them.
+Through the whole period of the persecutions they could not build churches.
+So, mass would be celebrated in the homes of wealthy converts who offered their homes for mass.